saqibcare/Paying-through-Smart-Phone/README.md

 }
 ```

-In order to do the transaction from PayPal we need a PayPal
+In order to do the transaction from PayPal, we need a PayPal
 Configuration Object and a Request code.
 The documentation about this
-object has been explained in detailed on PayPal developers website.
+object has been explained in detail on the PayPal developer’s website.
 You
-need to import following files in order to use the PayPal Configuration.
+need to import the following files in order to use the PayPal Configuration.

 ``` {language="java"}
 import com.paypal.android.sdk.payments.PayPalConfiguration;